beilke/media_gps_reviewer/README.md

 ## Features

 - **Two Input Modes**:
-  - **Directory Scan**: Scan a directory for images with or without GPS metadata
+  - **Directory Scan**: Scan a directory for media files (images, HEIC, videos) with or without GPS metadata
   - **CSV Upload**: Import a CSV file listing your media files and their metadata
+- **Multi-Format Support**:
+  - **Images**: JPG, JPEG, PNG, TIFF
+  - **HEIC/HEIF**: Apple's High Efficiency Image Format
+  - **Videos**: MP4, MOV, AVI, MKV
-- **EXIF GPS Extraction**: Automatically reads GPS data from image EXIF metadata
+- **EXIF GPS Extraction**: Automatically reads GPS data from media files' metadata
-- **Proxy GPS Suggestions**: Automatically finds and suggests GPS coordinates from other images taken at similar times
+- **Proxy GPS Suggestions**: Automatically finds and suggests GPS coordinates from other media files taken at similar times
 - **Interactive Map**: Review and update GPS coordinates visually using a map (Leaflet/OpenStreetMap)
 - **Heatmap Visualization**: View an interactive heatmap of all GPS coordinates in your dataset to identify location clusters and geographic distribution
 - **Address Search**: Search for locations by address and update coordinates via geocoding
+- **Video Thumbnail Generation**: Automatically generates thumbnails for video files
+- **HEIC Conversion**: On-the-fly HEIC to JPEG conversion for preview
-- **Bulk Save**: Save all changes to both the images' EXIF metadata and the CSV file
+- **Bulk Save**: Save all changes to both the media files' metadata and the CSV file
 - **Smart "Save All" Button**: Only appears when proxy GPS values are assigned and need review
 - **Progress Feedback**: See progress and results of bulk save operations
 - **Flash Messages**: Get feedback for actions and errors
-- **Backups**: Automatically creates backups of your original CSV and image files before making changes
+- **Backups**: Automatically creates backups of your original CSV and media files before making changes
-- **CSV Tools**: Includes scripts for finding images without GPS and for updating GPS in bulk from CSV
+- **CSV Tools**: Includes scripts for finding media files without GPS and for updating GPS in bulk from CSV
+- **Windows Long Path Support**: Handles paths longer than 260 characters on Windows systems

 ---